kylemcdonald/ExhaustingACrowd/readme.md

 * Upload video and create a playlist for it.
 * Add new location name to `index.js` (line 61)
+* Toggle comments between line 64 and line 65 in `index.js` to redirect visitors to the new location.
 * Add new location metadata to `typescript/frontend.ts` (line 9).
 * Add new location to `public/index.html` in the `public_sites` variable.
 * Create a new logo for the top right corner called `logo-site.png` where `site` is the name.
 It should be a white logo with transparent background in a PNG no more than 187px wide.